Canyon Lake, California: Community development

 In 1968 the Corona Land Development Company developed the new community.

 Canyon Lake began as a master-planned community developed by Corona Land Company in 1968, consisting of 4,801 lots.

+Boundary change

+In 2011, the Riverside Local Agency Formation Commission (LAFCO) initiated a minor reorganization of the city's borders under LAFCO 2011–13–3.
+The proposal approved a Sphere of Influence amendment that detached a portion of land near the intersection of Goetz Road and Railroad Canyon Road from the City of Canyon Lake, officially annexing the territory into the neighboring City of Menifee.

 Geography

 The city of Canyon Lake is located east of Lake Elsinore and west of Menifee, in the southern foothills of the Temescal Mountains.
 The mountain range is on the western edge of the Perris Block and east of the Elsinore Fault Zone.

 According to the United States Census Bureau, the city has a total area of 4.7 sqmi or 2017 acre, of which 3.9 sqmi is land and 0.7 sqmi (15.92%) is water.
 The lake has 14.9 mi of shoreline.

 Reservoir

 The community is named for Canyon Lake reservoir, also known as the Railroad Canyon Reservoir, which it surrounds.
 The reservoir, created in 1928 with the construction of the Railroad Canyon Dam, covers approximately 525 acre, has 14.9 mi of shoreline, and has a storage capacity of 11,586 acre.ft.
 It is owned and operated by the Elsinore Valley Municipal Water District.

 The reservoir is supplied by stormwater runoff from the San Jacinto River and Salt Creek.
 Water from the reservoir feeds the Canyon Lake Water Treatment Plant, which provides approximately 10% of the domestic water supply in the Lake Elsinore/Canyon Lake area.